Billbowman1/hello-world/README.md

 # hello-world
 Repository for training
-I am in the process of learnign to use Git Hub.
+I am in the process of learning to use Git Hub.